wilkieolin/wilkieolin.github.io/_posts/2021-12-28-neurom-intro.md

 ---
 layout: post
-title: A Brief Introduction to Neuromorphic Computing
+title: An Introduction to Neuromorphic Computing in 2021
 categories: computing research
 ---